Strain-Induced Charge Density Waves with Emergent Topological States in Monolayer NbSe2: Methods

-The lattice relaxation of the modulated structures and all of the electronic structure calculations were carried out within the DFT framework with the projector augmented wave (PAW) method using the Vienna \textit{ab initio} Simulation Package (VASP)~\cite{PhysRevB.59.1758,PhysRev.136.B864,PhysRev.140.A1133,PhysRevB.54.11169,PhysRevLett.77.3865}.
-We used the strongly-constrained-and-appropriately-normed (SCAN) meta-generalized-gradient-approximation (meta-GGA) energy functionals with the Perdew-Burke-Ernzerhof (PBE) parametrization~\cite{PhysRevLett.115.036402} to include exchange-correlation effects in computations.
+Lattice relaxation of the modulated structures and the electronic structure calculations were all carried out within the DFT framework with the projector augmented wave (PAW) method using the Vienna \textit{ab initio} Simulation Package (VASP)~\cite{PhysRevB.59.1758,PhysRev.136.B864,PhysRev.140.A1133,PhysRevB.54.11169,PhysRevLett.77.3865}.
+We used the strongly-constrained-and-appropriately-normed (SCAN) meta-generalized-gradient-approximation (meta-GGA) functional with the Perdew-Burke-Ernzerhof (PBE) parametrization~\cite{PhysRevLett.115.036402} to include exchange-correlation effects.
 An energy cut-off of 400\,eV was used for the plane-wave-basis set.
-To keep approximately same distance between the sampling $k$-points, the $\Gamma$-centered $21\times21\times1$, $11\times11\times1$ and $7\times7\times1$ $k$-mesh was employed accordingly to sample the 2D Brillouin zone (BZ) of $1\times1$, $2\times2$ and $3\times3$ monolayer structure.
-The ionic relaxation of modulated 2$\times$2 and 3$\times$3 structures is set to converge upon satisfying the condition of residual forces smaller than $10^{-3}$ eV\AA$^{-1}$ per atom and energy tolerance smaller than $10^{-4} $eV per unit cell.
-The first order Methfessel-Paxton semearing method with smearing width 0.1eV was used in the ionic relaxation process, the tetrahedron method with smearing width 0.1eV was used in the self-consistent run of electronic structure, and the Gaussian smearing with smearing width 0.1eV was used to calculate the electronic band structure along high-symmetry line.
-The spin-orbit coupling (SOC) is not included in the ionic relaxation process, and the SOC effects are included self-consistently in the electronic structure calculations.
+To keep approximately the same distance between the sampling $k$-points, the $\Gamma$-centered $21\times21\times1$, $11\times11\times1$ and $7\times7\times1$ $k$-meshes was employed accordingly to sample the 2D Brillouin zones (BZ) of the $1\times1$, $2\times2$ and $3\times3$ monolayer structures, respectively.
+The ionic relaxation of modulated 2$\times$2 and 3$\times$3 structures was converged until residual forces were smaller than $10^{-3}$ eV\AA$^{-1}$ per atom and energy tolerance of $10^{-4} $eV per unit cell.
+The first order Methfessel-Paxton smearing method with smearing width 0.1eV was used in the ionic relaxation process, the tetrahedron method with smearing width 0.1eV was used in the self-consistent run of electronic structure, and the Gaussian smearing with smearing width 0.1eV was used to calculate the electronic band structures along the high-symmetry linen.
+SOC was not included in the ionic relaxation process, but it was included self-consistently in the electronic structure calculations.
 The topological analysis was performed by employing a real-space tight-binding model Hamiltonian, which was obtained by using the VASP2WANNIER90 interface~\cite{PhysRevB.56.12847}.
 Nb \textit{d} and Se \textit{p} states were included in generating Wannier functions.
 All crystal structures are visualized using the VESTA~\cite{Momma:db5098} package.